Autonise-AI/Small-snipet-classification/README.md

 - Convolutional Neural Networks performed the worst because of overfitting

 - LDA performed well for data that is well represented in the data
-- Guided LDA topics are similar to LDA
+- Guided LDA topics are no better than LDA
-- 40 optimum clusters are idetified for clustering approach
+- 40 optimum clusters are idetified for clustering approach which led to 20 topics
+- Identified topics are better than Guided LDA and match the LDA approach